Stormbound-Games/stormbound-kitty/src/data/Winter_guide.md

 The causes may be the same ones as why you might [struggle in early game](#the-deck-doesnt-work-in-the-early-game) or you might be misusing Broken Earth Drakes—either way I’d recommend to read again [How to use](#how-to-use).

----

 For more detailed advices & responses, please check out the Stormbound Discord and we'll be happy to help.
-Feel free to DM me for any advice regarding the guide.
 Best of luck in your matches!